-The Fundamental Law specifically emphasises the equality of men and women.^[149] As an exception to the general prohibition of discrimination, it states that Hungary helps, by means of separate measures, to achieve equality of opportunity and social inclusion,^[150] and specifies families, children, women, the elderly and those living with disabilities as groups in need of special care and protection.^[151]
+The Fundamental Law specifically emphasises the equality of men and women.151 As an exception to the general prohibition of discrimination, it states that Hungary helps, by means of separate measures, to achieve equality of opportunity and social inclusion,152 and specifies families, children, women, the elderly and those living with disabilities as groups in need of special care and protection.153

 As an exception to the general prohibition of discrimination, the Fundamental Law allows the application of "positive action", "supporting measure" or, in its more well-known form, positive discrimination with a view to eliminating and preventing inequality of opportunity.
 According to the Constitutional Court, if a societal objective or constitutional right can only be attained in such a way that equality in the narrower sense cannot be achieved, then positive action cannot be declared unconstitutional.
-The constitutional barriers to positive discrimination are the prohibition of discrimination to equal dignity and constitutional fundamental rights.^[152] The Hungarian legislation thus allows positive discrimination, taking positive action in line with European standards and the practice of the Constitutional Court,^[153] and subject to strict conditions.
-On this basis, positive action may constitute a constitutional constraint to the principle of equal treatment, but it must not infringe a fundamental right, must not result in unconditional advantage, and must not exclude the weighing of specific considerations.^[154]
+The constitutional barriers to positive discrimination are the prohibition of discrimination to equal dignity and constitutional fundamental rights.
+The Hungarian legislation thus allows positive discrimination, taking positive action in line with European standards and the practice of the Constitutional Court, and subject to strict conditions.
+On this basis, positive action may constitute a constitutional constraint to the principle of equal treatment, but it must not infringe a fundamental right, must not result in unconditional advantage, and must not exclude the weighing of specific considerations.
+The constitutional advantage, and must not exclude the weighing of specific considerations.

 The Hungarian rules on non-discrimination are implemented in a multi-level system.
-Act CXXV of 2003 on equal treatment and the promotion of equal opportunities (hereinafter the "Equal Treatment Act"),^[155] the general Hungarian anti-discrimination Act, was adopted in December 2003.
+Act CXXV of 2003 on equal treatment and the promotion of equal opportunities (hereinafter the "Equal Treatment Act"), 157 the general Hungarian anti-discrimination Act, was adopted in December 2003.